diegoarjz/pagoda/README.md

 This is illustrated in the following snippet:

 ```
-create_rect = Operation(operation: "CreateRectGeometry") { width: 10, height: 10 }
+create_rect = CreateRectGeometry { width: 10, height: 10 }
-create_rect_out = OutputInterface(interface: "out")
-create_rect -> create_rect_out;

-export_in = InputInterface(interface: "in")
-export = Operation(operation: "ExportGeometry") { path: "rect.geom" }
+export = ExportGeometry { path: "rect.obj" }
-export_in -> export;

-create_rect_out -> export_in;
+create_rect>out -> in<export;
 ```

-Creating a node is similar to constructing an object in object oriented programming.
-You call the constructor of the node's type (e.g., Operation or OutputInterface) with some parameters inside the round brackets (the construction arguments).
-Because all nodes can contain parameters (influencing the node's execution) you specify these inside the curly brackets (the execution parameters).
+Creating an operation node is done by stating the operation name (e.g.

-Nodes can be assigned to names which are then used to create links between nodes.
+CreateRectGeometry) followed by its parameters in curly braces.
+Nodes are assigned to names which are then used to create links between them, defining how objects will flow from one node to the next.

-So, for example, in the first line, you create an _Operation_ node whose operation is a _CreateRectGeometry_.
-When the node is executed the execution parameters will be passed to the operation, which will create a 10x10 square.
+So, for example, in the first line, you create a _CreateRectGeometry_ operation which, when executed, will create a 10x10 square.

-On the second line, an _OutputInterface_ node is created.
-Since the _OutputInterface_ nodes don't require execution parameters the curly brackets were omitted.
-The third line links both nodes.

-Similarly, lines four to six create an Operation node to export the geometry and its input interface.
-The final line links the output of the create_rect operation and the export geometry.
+Similarly the second line creates an _ExportGeometry_ operation which will write geometries to the file specified by its `path` parameter.

+Operations can have mulitple named input and output interfaces.
+You will usually link an output interface of an upstream node to the input interface of a downstream node as is done in the third line.

 To execute this node you can run the following on the command line: